 Background • Since its formation in the early 1990s, the European Union has provided a network for cross-cultural communication, understanding, and exchange.
 Composed of 28 member states, it now includes approximately 500 million citizens, speaking 24 official languages.
 Despite monetary and political unification, each country maintains the richness of its individual identity through customs, traditions, languages, regional history, and cuisine.
 Join us to experience a fascinating cross-section of Europe, by exploring the incredible cultural diversity and natural beauty of Switzerland, Italy, France, and Holland.

 Population • Our first stop is a village in the Swiss Alps, home to approximately 4,000 people during the summer, but whose population nearly triples in the winter during ski season.
 In Italy, our time is split between the beautiful Renaissance city of Florence (population: 400,000), and a medieval-walled fortress town on the Adriatic coast (population: 32,000).
-Paris, “The City of Light”, is home to nearly 2.5 million of the country’s 65 million people.
+Paris is home to nearly 2.5 million of the country’s 65 million people.
 While biking through the Dutch countryside, we stop to explore a number of small towns along the way.
 We end in Amsterdam, Holland’s dynamic capital city of 830,000 people.

 Language • If you have studied French, Italian, or Dutch, you will have lots of opportunities to practice!
 Throughout Europe, and particularly in Holland, many people are able to communicate in English.
 Homestays in Italy are with families who are conversant in English.

 “This trip really enabled me to explore European culture and to understand how different and how similar European culture is to American culture.
 One of the many highlights for me was the Holland bike trip.
 I thought that getting to travel around Holland the same way that the locals do was a very interesting experience and I was able to see a lot of Holland that I otherwise never would have been able to see.”